mui/material-ui/docs/src/pages/discover-more/related-projects/related-projects.md

 ### Carousel

-- [material-auto-rotating-carousel](https://mui.wertarbyte.com/#material-auto-rotating-carousel): So you wrote a great app and deployed it and everything.
-But how do you introduce new users to your app?
+- [material-auto-rotating-carousel](https://mui.wertarbyte.com/#material-auto-rotating-carousel): Introduce new users to your app.

 ### Image